webdawg/tracks-docker-ssl/README.md

 Tracks
 ======

-Tracks is a web-based application to help you implement David Allen’s Getting Things Done™ methodology.
+Tracks is a web-based application to help you implement David Allens Getting Things Done™ methodology.
 It was built using Ruby on Rails.

 This is the easy way getting up and running with Tracks, which is one of the greatest software implementations of the GTD™ methodology.